checkaayush/Cybros/Y15_CP_Assignment/README.md

 ## References

 The approach mentioned in this post is far from being comprehensive in defining how static libraries in C are created.
-It's meant to be a starting point for you to be able to analyse and learn the approach to solving such problems.
+It's meant to be a starting point for you to be able to analyse and learn the approach for solving such problems.
 Here are some links to dive further into the topic:

 1. http://www.thegeekstuff.com/2011/10/c-program-to-an-executable/
 2. http://www.cs.swarthmore.edu/~newhall/unixhelp/howto_C_libraries.html